-How To Dispute Home Owners Association Late Fees Instantly
+How To Dispute Home Owners Association Late Fees Quickly

 HOA dues or payments now represent a common term in the American real estate landscape.
 Now over 26% of Americans live in a dwelling ruled by a Homeowners Association or HOA.
 With those fees come complications that may sometimes lead to unjustified fees and fines.
-Luckily, DoNotPay is here to help you dispute HOA fees and fines — it is the easiest way for you to leave an anonymous review, file a formal complaint, and seek justice.
+Luckily, DoNotPay is here to help you — it is the easiest way for you to leave an anonymous review, file a formal complaint, and seek justice.

 Condo owners and sometimes renters expect to pay their HOA dues to maintain the property and grounds and provide them with added amenities such as a pool, community room, and fitness center.
 But if circumstances beyond your control prevent you from paying dues on time, you may want to dispute added fees and fines.